osf912/CI_3_mastermind/README.md

 ## How to play

-In this game you have to find a four-digit code of numbers from 0 - 5. in the boardgame there are pins of six colors.
+In this game you have to find a four-digit code of numbers from 0 - 5. in the boardgame there are pegs of six colors.

 So you will be asked for your first guess.
 Type in a row of 4, comma-separated numbers (0 - 5).
-If you've typed a number out of range, or less or too much, as well as when you typed in a character you will be informed and have the chace to do it right.
+If you've typed a number out of range, or less or too much, as well as when you typed in a character you will be informed and have the chance to do it right.

 ![Play game 1](./images_README/mmg1.png)

 When you gave your guess to the input, the computer gives back a response:
-* 2, for every number, that is on the right position (black pin)
+* 2, for every number, that is on the right position (black peg)
-* 1, for every that is in the code, but on the wrong position (white pin)
+* 1, for every that is in the code, but on the wrong position (white peg)
 * 0, trailling zeros, to fill the list
 With this informations you guess again, until you've found the code.